Blockchain: The Universal Remedy For Modern Healthcare

 It will also improve the patients’ sense of agency.
 For the first time, they will be the ones in charge of their own medical details.
 Giving that power back to them may be a good opportunity to find a means to improve medical research.
 Health data is a valuable asset to a billion dollar medical and pharmaceutical industry.
 Many people are afraid that their data is being sold, stolen, or simply used without their consent to conduct medical research.
 A distributed health database may be used by patients to freely share information with corporations, labs or pharmaceutical companies in exchange for money or tokens.
 Just as a patient grants access rights to a doctor, he can transfer his data to a medical research of his choosing.
 He will actually have a choice to influence the future of healthcare with his record and benefit from it.

 Putting all important information in the decentralized network might prove useful in emergency situations when traveling abroad.
+Cloud solutions based on blockchain might be one such use case.
 You can show everything a foreign doctor needs to know about your health status before proceeding to operation.

 The Future May Be Bright